 To Roger, and to all fellow Patriots who have served our nation with courage and great sacrifice, we offer our heartfelt gratitude.
-You have honored your oath to “support and defend … so help me God,” as do those on the front line in the war with Jihadistan today.
-You have kept the flame of liberty, lit by our Founders, burning bright for future generations.
+You have honored your oath “to Support and Defend…So Help Me God” as do those on the front lines in the war with Jihadistan today – Operation Enduring Freedom and Operation Iraqi Freedom.
+You have kept the flame of Liberty, lit by our Founders at the dawn of our nation, burning bright for future generations.

 In 1918, the 11th hour of the 11th day of the 11th month marked the cessation of World War I hostilities.
 This date is now designated in honor of our veterans, and a focal point for national observance is the placing of a wreath at the Tomb of the Unknown Soldier in Arlington National Cemetery.

 Today, nearly 24 million (eight percent) of our countrymen are veterans.
 Of those, 33 percent served in Vietnam, 18 percent in the Gulf War, 14 percent in WWII and 13 percent in Korea.
 About three percent served in Iraq and Afghanistan and other counter-terrorism theaters.
 More than 25 percent of those veterans suffer some disability.